 What to Look for in an Identity and Access Management Tool?

-Every IAM tool promises security.
-But not every tool can protect your business the way you need it to.
+Every identity and access management tool promises security.
+But not every platform can protect your enterprise the way you need it to.

-• Support for Zero Trust principles: If your IAM tool cannot enforce least privilege, continuous verification, and identity-based access, it is already outdated.
+- Support for Zero Trust principles: If your identity and access management tool cannot enforce least privilege, continuous verification, and identity-based access, it is already outdated.
 Zero Trust is no longer a concept.
-It is the baseline.
+It is the security baseline for modern enterprises.

-• Built-in privileged access management: Admin accounts are a goldmine for attackers.
-Your tool must tightly control who gets elevated access and for how long, with full audit trails.
+- Built-in privileged access management: Admin accounts are a goldmine for attackers.
+Your tool must control who gets elevated access, for how long, and under what conditions, with full audit trails and session logging.

-• Strong automation and lifecycle governance: Manual provisioning creates bottlenecks.
+- Strong automation and lifecycle governance: Manual provisioning creates bottlenecks.
 Worse, it leads to orphaned accounts.
-Look for tools that automate onboarding, de-provisioning, and access reviews, all tied to roles and policies.
+You should look for tools that automate onboarding, de-provisioning, and access reviews, all tied to roles and policies.

 Recommended Read: Looking to go beyond tools and fully transform your SOC with automation, AI, and identity-centric control?
 Download the “Five Essential Steps to SOC Transformation” eBook to explore how leading enterprises are scaling identity-driven security operations in a Zero Trust world.

-Top 10 Identity and Access Management Tools Leading the Way
+Top 10 Identity and Access Management Tools for Enterprises Leading the Way

 You’ve seen what goes wrong.
 You’ve seen what to look for.